List of geological features on Pluto: Regiones

 A regio is a region geographically distinct from its surroundings.
 Plutonian regiones are named after underworld spirits in fiction and mythology, or after scientists associated with the study of Pluto.
 The following is a list of names chosen by the New Horizons team.
 Names that have been officially approved are labeled as such.
+Belton, Harrington, Safronov, and Sharaf regiones were all formerly maculae, informally named Cthulhu, Balrog, Krun, and Ala, respectively.